polterguy/polterguy.github.io/tutorials/use-case-translation/index.md

 Of course, as you deploy it into production, you'll [need a license key](https://servergardens.com/buy/), in addition to that you'll need to exchange the root domain to something else but localhost.
-Then the idea is that you retrieve *only* the language entities according to what language the user selects in your little app, adding the `locale.eq` parts in the above HTTP request dynamically, matching the locale he or she selects as the primary language.
+Then the idea is that you retrieve *only* the language entities according to what language the user selects in your little app, adding the `locale.eq` parts in the above HTTP request dynamically, matching the locale he or she selects as their primary language.

 At which point you can dynamic substitute the entities in your frontend, according to a lookup into the result returned from the _"translations"_ endpoint above.